leovidith/leovidith/README.md

-Focused Deep Learning Systems Design.
+- Focused on Deep Learning Systems Design.
-Two years of building, testing, and optimizing neural nets.
+- Two years of building, testing, and optimizing neural nets.
-Quietly obsessed with getting things to work right.
+- Quietly obsessed with getting things to work right.
-If it trains, it ships. no excuses.
+- If it trains, it ships. no excuses.